nlgcat/sport_sett_basketball/README.md

   psql -U postgres -d sport_sett_development < cache_sport_sett.sql
 ```

 Note that the ```db_after_statistics_2018.sql``` file in particular will take some time to run (some database tables contain millions of rows and indexes are created by the script for faster queries in the future).
 On an i7 laptop it takes a few minutes to process each .sql file.
+It will also take just over 5GB of storeage once in Postgres.

 Then, to test the installation is working:
 ```